Project: The Indianization

 THE BUDDHIST EXPANSION

 Of all the enigmas found during the compilation of modern history of India, the disappearance of Buddhism from its birthplace was left very much in the dark.
 We start by arguing that Buddhism was never been intended to stay in India.
 Before conceiving his religion, Buddha Gautama had made his trips to southeast Asia many times to prepare the ground work for his religion to find a safe ground to complete its yuga.
-By the emergence of the Gupta Empire, the Huns (Hiong-nus) already made their way to settle in the Gangetic India.
-As the Hans had done in China, the Tien-Tchous were to be displaced once again by the Hiong-nus and as expected, Southeast Asia would become their refuge.
+By the emergence of the Gupta Empire, the Huns (Hiong-Nus) already made their way to settle in the Gangetic India.
+As the Hans had done in China, the Hiong-Nus started theirs own campaign against the Tian-Tchou.
 Before then, we shall argue that Buddhism owed its development to Southeast Asia no less than to the Gangetic India.

-The laws which arise out of a cause, Tathagata told about that, and what is their suppression has thus been told by the great Samana.
+The laws that arise out of a cause, Tathagata told about that, and what is their suppression has thus been told by the great Samana.

 The second verse states the evolution law of Karma as the cause of the life cycle as taught by Buddha Gautama.